Multilingual website: TLD vs subfolder vs subdomain

 Technical complexity for web developers

 Your web developers just need to account for it early on, during the project planning phase.
-Read about why we recommend Laravel as development platform / framework.
+We recommend Laravel as a development framework for larger custom web solutions, and WordPress for custom websites.

 This being said, it might require some extra maintenance to roll out updates across separate TLDs.
 The effort would be smaller for skilled web developers who structure their code well in version control branches.